 The minor in Computer Science consists of any six Computer Sciences courses numbered 107/111 or above.

 Grade Requirements: All courses taken to satisfy the requirements for the major or minor must be taken using the A–F grading system.
 To advance to a course with prerequisites, a minimum grade of C– is required for each prerequisite course.
-Any course which is a prerequisite for another course may not be taken or repeated after the subsequent higher numbered course is passed.
+A student completing a Computer Science major course may not concurrently or subsequently be enrolled in a prerequisite, alternate prerequisite, or non-major Computer Science course.
+For example,

 Course ListingCourse level: